kixe/CronjobDatabaseBackup/README.md

 + **Tables**
 By default, the backup will include all tables.
 If you only want certain tables to be included, select them from the list.
 + **Remove backups now**
 Select how many backups you want to keep in storage.
-Save to execute.
+Klick *SAVE* to execute.

 ## Require
 *LazyCron.module*